justomont/SlicerSEEGRecon/README.md

 3. Unzip the folder.
 4. Start 3D Slicer.
 5. Go to Modules (upper bar) and click on the magnifier icon.
-6. Select the Extension Wizard > Extension Tools > Select Extension.
+6. Select Extension Wizard > Extension Tools > Select Extension.
-7. Select and Open the unzipped folder **SlicerAutoelectrodes**.
+7. Select and open the unzipped folder **SlicerAutoelectrodes**.
 8. A window will appear
-9. Make sure that both boxes are selected and then click on **Yes**.
+9. Ensure that both boxes are selected, then click on **Yes**.
 10. Installation complete!
 11. To open the extension, go to the Modules Menu > SEEG > Autoelectrodes.
 12. Enjoy!

 ## Tutorial

 1. Start 3D Slicer.
 2. Load a volume.
-3. Go to Markups > Create Markups > Point List.
+3. Navigate to Markups > Create Markups > Point List.
-4. Name the point list as **real-R** (if the electrodes are located in the right hemisphere) or **real-L** (if the electrodes are located in the left hemisphere).
+4. Name the point list as real-R (for right hemisphere electrodes) or real-L (for left hemisphere electrodes).
-5. For each one of the electrodes, place a point on the first (deepest) contact and in the last contact. **Important**: Both points should start with the same name, as that is the name that the electrode will have.
-The first point’s name must end in 1, while the last point’s name must end in the total number of contacts that electrode has.
-As an example, if we have an electrode with 10 contacts that is placed in the hippocampus, the first point could be named Hip1 and the last point Hip10.
+5. For each electrode, place a point on the first (deepest) contact and the last contact.
+Important: Both points should start with the same name, indicating the electrode's name.
+The first point’s name must end in 1, and the last point’s name must end in the total number of contacts that electrode has.
+For example, for an electrode with 10 contacts placed in the hippocampus, you could name the first point _Hip1_ and the last point _Hip10_.
-    1. If an electrode is bent, more points must be added at each bending position specifing the number of the contact that is at the bending point.
-As an example, if our previous electrode was bent where the 6th contact is located, we must add 3 points: Hip1 (first contact), Hip6 (bending contact) and Hip10 (last contact).
+    1. If an electrode is bent, add more points at each bending position, specifying the contact number at the bend.
+For example, if the electrode is bent at the 6th contact, add points Hip1 (first contact), Hip6 (bending contact), and Hip10 (last contact).
-6. Once that all the points corresponding to all the electrodes are placed, go to Modules Menu > SEEG > Autoelectrodes.
+6. Once all points for all electrodes are placed, go to Modules Menu > SEEG > Autoelectrodes.
+7. Select the markup list that contains the contacts.
-7. Click on Apply and the position of all the contacts will appear.
+8. Click on Apply, and the position of all contacts will appear.